Development of a simulation and analysis framework for N{\nu}DEx experiment: Introduction

 \section{Introduction}

 The search for neutrinoless double beta decay ($0\nu\beta\beta$) in $\mathrm{^{82}Se}$ using a high-pressure $\mathrm{SeF_6}$ gas Time Projection Chamber (TPC) was first proposed by D.R.
 Nygren et al.~\cite{Nygren_2018}.
+This concept evolved into the $\mathrm{N\nu DEx}$ experiment~\cite{nvdexcdr2023}, which is planned for deployment at the China Jinping Underground Laboratory (CJPL)~\cite{Cheng:2017usi}.
+The $^{82}$Se features a Q value of 2.998~MeV and a natural abundance of 8.7\%. \reviewI{The N$\nu$DEx TPC plans to operate at approximately 10 bar of $\mathrm{^{82}Se}$-enriched SeF$_6$ gas.
+The first stage of the project, N$\nu$DEx-100, will utilize 100~kg $\mathrm{^{82}SeF_6}$ within a sensitive volume of 1.2 m$^3$ (at a gas density of 0.082 $\mathrm{g/cm^3}$).
+Assuming a background-free analysis, it is projected to achieve a half-life sensitivity of $4 \times 10^{25}$ ($4 \times 10^{26}$) years for natural (enriched) gas after 5 years of operation.}

-This concept evolved into the $\mathrm{N\nu DEx}$ experiment~\cite{nvdexcdr2023}, which is planned for deployment at China Jinping Underground Laboratory (CJPL)~\cite{Cheng:2017usi}.
-The N$\nu$DEx TPC will operate at approximately 10 atm of $\mathrm{^{82}SeF_6}$.
-As a highly electronegative hexafluoride, $\mathrm{SeF_6}$ captures free electrons, requiring direct collection of charge carriers.
-To meet this requirement, a charge sensitive amplifier (CSA) chip named Topmetal-S~\cite{Yang_2024} has been developed.
-The readout plane of $\mathrm{N\nu DEx}$ TPC with 100 kg $^{82}$SeF$_6$ comprises approximately 10,000 such pixelated sensing units~\cite{nvdexcdr2023}.
-To enhance charge collection efficiency, a focusing plane above the anode guides drifting ions toward the sensing area.
+As a highly electronegative hexafluoride, SeF$_6$ \Fix{efficiently} captures free electrons to form negative ions.
+To avoid the signal fluctuations associated with ion stripping and avalanches, N$\nu$DEx adopts a direct charge collection scheme for these ionic carriers.
+This approach is crucial to achieving the target 1\% FWHM energy resolution.
+To meet this requirement, a charge sensing and readout chip named Topmetal-S~\cite{Yang_2024} \reviewII{, which is a member of the Topmetal series~\cite{Fan:2014hka},} has been developed.
+The readout plane of $\mathrm{N\nu DEx}$-100 comprises approximately 10,000 such pixelated sensing units~\cite{nvdexcdr2023}.
+To enhance charge collection efficiency, a focusing plane positioned above the anode guides drifting ions \reviewII{towards} the sensing area.

-TPCs are widely used in $0\nu\beta\beta$ searches due to their excellent track resolution, as demonstrated by EXO~\cite{MAuger_2012}, nEXO~\cite{Adhikari_2022}, NEXT~\cite{next2023}, and PandaX-III~\cite{PandaX2017}.
+TPCs are established tools in $0\nu\beta\beta$ searches due to their superior \reviewII{tracking capabilities}, as demonstrated by experiments such as EXO~\cite{MAuger_2012}, nEXO~\cite{Adhikari_2022}, NEXT~\cite{next2023}, and PandaX-III~\cite{PandaX2017}.
 In the hexafluoride gases, previous studies~\cite{Gary,Stockdale,BRION1969197} have shown that anions form through the attachment of free electrons to neutral molecules:

-where X can be S, Se, Te, or Mo.
-The excited anion can stabilize through collisions:
+where X represents S, Se, Te, or Mo.
+The excited anion can stabilize via collisions: